Travinkel/belsign-photo-doc/docs/project/handouts/ProjectDescription.md

 Exam
 Curriculum
 3. Report Requirements
-You can assume that the reader of the report has an in-depth knowledge of the terminologies, techniques and tools presented throughout the first two semes­ters at the Computer Science Study.
+You can assume that the reader of the reportAggregate has an in-depth knowledge of the terminologies, techniques and tools presented throughout the first two semes­ters at the Computer Science Study.

-It will be highly weighted that the report has a good layout, is understandable and complete, according to the needs of the reader.
-Regarding the content of the report it will be highly weighted that you are arguing precisely for important decisions about the models, structures, limitations etc.
+It will be highly weighted that the reportAggregate has a good layout, is understandable and complete, according to the needs of the reader.
+Regarding the content of the reportAggregate it will be highly weighted that you are arguing precisely for important decisions about the models, structures, limitations etc.

-The report should be readable both at a superior and a detailed level.
-This re­quires that the report contains an introduction, including a problem definition and a conclusion.
-It should make sense to the reader reading just these two parts of the report.
+The reportAggregate should be readable both at a superior and a detailed level.
+This re­quires that the reportAggregate contains an introduction, including a problem definition and a conclusion.
+It should make sense to the reader reading just these two parts of the reportAggregate.
 The introduction must state which limitations you have set for your project.

-The size of the report is minimum 20 pages and maximum 40 pages per group, not counting front page, table of contents, reference list, and appendices for the report.
+The size of the reportAggregate is minimum 20 pages and maximum 40 pages per group, not counting front page, table of contents, reference list, and appendices for the reportAggregate.
 The maximum size is not a goal but should be an upper limit.
-It will be fine if you are able to make a good report with fewer pages.
+It will be fine if you are able to make a good reportAggregate with fewer pages.
 One page is 2400 characters including spaces and footnotes.

-The report must contain part of your source code in a readable form.
-The part of source code to include in the report must cover your solution(s) in a vertical sense.
+The reportAggregate must contain part of your source code in a readable form.
+The part of source code to include in the reportAggregate must cover your solution(s) in a vertical sense.
 It means that the included source code must be examples from all layers.
 Further the examples must be selected such it is possible to follow the implementation from the upper layer (GUI for instance), passing the business layer, and ending at the data access layer.
 Remember also to include the business entities used.

 Structure of Report
-The following is proposal to the structure of the report
+The following is proposal to the structure of the reportAggregate

 Front page with project title, date, names of group members and name of education must be included.